 Summer Quarter: Students are expected to spend the main part of the summer of their first year in residence in the department.
-This is a good time to begin exploring data sources available at Kellogg, and to begin reading Finance research papers under the direction of the PhD coordinator or assigned faculty.
+This is a good time to begin exploring data sources available at Kellogg, begin a research project, or to begin reading Finance research papers under the direction of a Kellogg faculty.
 A student may also have the opportunity to work as a research assistant.
 This summer is also a good opportunity to begin work on the second year paper.